The perfect sourdough cornbread! This cornbread is soft and sweet, with crisp edges and a great cornmeal texture.

 - ½ teaspoon baking soda

-- Whisk the cornmeal, flour, baking powder, baking soda, and salt to a large mixing bowl.
+- Add the cornmeal, flour, sugar, baking powder, baking soda, and salt to a large mixing bowl.
 Whisk to combine and make a well in the centre.
 Set aside.

 - In another bowl, whisk the egg until frothy.
 Add the starter, melted butter, and buttermilk.
 Whisk to combine.

 - Add the milk mixture to the flour mixture and whisk until just mixed.
 Don't over mix.

 - Pour the batter into the prepared baking tin.
 It is quite liquid, like a thin cake batter.

 - Bake for 25-27 minutes, or until the top is golden and the edges have started to pull away from the sides of the tin.